craftcms/docs/docs/4.x/upgrade.md

 Volumes have changed a bit in Craft 4.

-In Craft 3, Volumes were for storing custom files and defining their associated field layouts.
-In Craft 4, the field layouts work exactly the same but URLs and storage settings are moved to a new concept called a “Filesystem”.
+In Craft 3, volumes were for storing custom files and defining their associated field layouts.
+In Craft 4, the field layouts work exactly the same but URLs and storage settings are moved to a new concept called a [Filesystem](./assets.md#filesystems).

 Craft 4 Volume settings: